Home Hardware (Australia): History

+Operations

 Home is known for its distinctive advertisements with two animated dog mascots: Rusty (voiced by Vic Plume) and Sandy (voiced by Greg Fleet), often making fun of or pointing out perceived flaws of another unnamed hardware store — usually implied to be Bunnings.
 Home nicknames its catalogues "dogalogues", in reference to Rusty and Sandy.

 Home Hardware sells paint, general hardware, power tools and garden products to the DIY market.